dotnet/docs-aspire/docs/components-overview.md

 }
 ```

-For more information, see <xref:Microsoft.Extensions.DependencyInjection.FromKeyedServicesAttribute>.
+For more information, see [Dependency injection in .NET: Keyed services](/dotnet/core/extensions/dependency-injection#keyed-services).

 ## Cloud-native features